Kunqu: History

-Kunqu performance influenced the performance of many other styles of Chinese musical theater, including Peking opera, which contains much Kunqu repertoire.
-Kunqu was referred to as Yabu (雅部, "elegant drama"), and it came under competition from a variety of operas (e.g. Shaanxi Opera, Clapper Opera, Yiyang tunes, Peking Opera, etc.) termed Huabu (花部, "flowery drama"), and as a result, Kunqu troupes experienced a commercial decline in the 19th century.
-However, in the early 20th century, Kunqu was re-established by philanthropists and was later subsidized by the Communist state.
-Like most traditional forms of Chinese opera, Kunqu suffered setbacks both during the Cultural Revolution and again under the influx of Western culture during the Reform and Opening Up policies, only to experience an even greater revival in the new millennium.
+Kunqu performance influenced the performance of many other styles of Chinese musical theater, including Peking opera, which contains much of the Kunqu repertoire.
+Kunqu was referred to as Yabu (雅部, "elegant drama"), and it came under competition from a variety of operas (e.g. Shaanxi opera, Clapper opera, Yiyang tunes, Peking opera, etc.) termed Huabu (花部, "flowery drama"), and as a result, Kunqu troupes experienced a commercial decline in the 19th century.

+In the early 20th century, the cultural elite tried to re-establish Kunqu, and the Academy was founded in 1921 to train performers.
+In 1919 Mei Lanfang and Han Shichang, renowned performers of Kunqu, traveled to Japan to give performances.
+In the 1930s, Mei performed Kunqu in the United States and the Soviet Union and was well received.
+It was later subsidized by the Communist state, but like most traditional forms of Chinese opera, Kunqu was banned during the Cultural Revolution.
+Kunqu began to revive by the mid-1990s, and it was then declared a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2001, and received generous support by the government, and experienced a great increase in popularity by 2004.

 Today, Kunqu is professionally performed in seven major Mainland Chinese cities: Beijing (Northern Kunqu Theater), Shanghai (Shanghai Kunqu Theater), Suzhou (Suzhou Kunqu Theater), Nanjing (Jiangsu Province Kun Opera), Chenzhou (Hunan Kunqu Theater), Yongjia County/Wenzhou (Yongjia Kunqu Theater) and Hangzhou (Zhejiang Province Kunqu Theater), as well as in Taipei.
 Non-professional opera societies are active in many other cities in China and abroad, and opera companies occasionally tour.

-In 1919 Mei Lanfang and Han Shichang, renowned performers of Kunqu, traveled to Japan to give performances.
-In the 1930s, Mei performed Kunqu in the United States and the Soviet Union and was well received.

-Its melody or tune is one of the Four Great Characteristic Melodies in Chinese opera.

 In 2006, Zhou Bing acted as a producer and art director for Kunqu (Kun Opera) of sexcentenary.
 It won Outstanding Documentary Award of 24th China TV Golden Eagle Awards; it won Award of TV Art Features of 21st Starlight Award for 2006.

-Kunqu Opera is a rarity in the traditional culture and art of the Han nationality in China, especially in the art of opera.
-It is called an "orchid" in the hundred gardens.

-Kunqu Opera is a blend of singing, singing, dancing and martial arts.
-It is known for its elegant lyrics, graceful style and delicate performance.
-It is one of the operas under the Southern Opera system, known as the "ancestor of hundred operas."
-Kunqu Opera uses drum and plate to control the rhythm of singing, and Qudi and three-stringed instruments as the main accompaniment instruments.
-Its pronunciation is "Zhongzhou rhyme."

-Honors

-On May 18, 2001, UNESCO announced in Paris the first batch of "Oral and Intangible Heritage of Man" works, including the Kunqu art of China, which became one of the first 19 countries to receive the honor.